keerah/SendTo_FFmpeg/README.md

 # Compatibility

-FFmpeg 4.3+, 5 and 6 compatible
+FFmpeg 4.3 - 7 compatible

 No other dependencies